ricdikulous/imx-unity-game-lessons/lessons/07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md

 ## Prerequisites
 Before starting this lesson, make sure you have:
-- Basic knowledge of TypeScript and AWS services.
 - Access to the Immutable Hub.
-- An AWS account with S3 bucket set up.
+- An AWS account with an S3 bucket set up.

-- The bootstrap TypeScript project with the necessary metadata for the NFT collection.
+If you haven't already, you can follow our lesson where we [set up an S3 bucket using the AWS CDK here](../06-Creating-an-S3-Bucket-for-NFT-Metadata/README.md).

 ## Overview
 Welcome to Lesson 07 of our course!
 In this tutorial, we'll establish the foundation of our NFT collection for the "Trash Dash" game.
 This involves two critical steps:
-1. **Uploading the initial collection metadata** to an AWS S3 bucket.
+1. **Uploading the initial collection metadata** to our AWS S3 bucket.
 2. **Creating and linking a smart contract** for the collection using Immutable Hub.

 ### What We're Not Doing